 CS4350: Data Structures and Algorithms

-Prerequisites CS4230 or CS4270 or Permission of the Chair
+Prerequisites CS4230 or CS4270 or Permission of the Chair or by Placement Exam

 Data Structures and Algorithms is a project-based course covering material generally found in a second semester undergraduate computer science major course.
 Students will explore foundational data structure and their application to computing concepts.
 Students will also learn how to analyze data structures and algorithms for efficiency to determine which data structure is most appropriate for a given scenario.
 Specific data structures covered include: linked lists, binary trees, heaps, hashmaps and graphs.